salemove/developer/_includes/visitor_api.md

     POST /visitor

 Updates the information of the current visitor on the site.
+You can send custom attributes attributes as key-value pairs to the visitor.
+The server treats all keys and values as strings and also returns them as strings.
+You cannot use nested key-value pairs.

 + Request body